rbowen/presentations/talking-to-management/slides.md

 ???

-* My beautiful kids, both of whom were very popular in highschool
+* My beautiful kids, both of whom were very *popular* in highschool

 * Your company is not in it to be *popular*, but to be *successful*
 * They certainly don't care if *you* are popular

+* But popularity is a proxy for *influence*.
+Maybe.

 ---